March 13, 1997: With Apple preparing to cut thousands of jobs, CNN reports that “the coffin door is closing” on Cupertino.

 On top of this, Apple soon reported a quarterly loss of $56 million that effectively ended then-CEO Gil Amelio’s 500 days of running the company.

 The $56 million hit contributed to an overall Apple loss of $1.6 billion during Amelio’s reign.
 The losing streak wiped out every cent of profit Cupertino had earned since fiscal 1991.

 Steve Jobs turns Apple around

-It didn’t take long for Steve Jobs to turn things around, however.
+It didn’t take long for Steve Jobs to turn things around at Apple, however.
 Aggressive cost-cutting, which also included slashing Apple’s R&D spending on unnecessary projects, helped reduce the company’s losses.
 In addition, new products like the beige Power Macintosh G3 computer performed very well with customers.
 (It sold 130,000 units against a forecast of 80,000.)

 By January 1998, in fact, Apple was profitable again — well within the time frame Glazer laid out for a turnaround.
 From there, Apple debuted the iMac G3 and iBook, and never looked back.

 Oh, and the Newton — whose future was supposedly all but guaranteed — soon wound up being canceled so Apple could focus on building Macs.